August 1922

 McDermott (2001), pgs 266-267

-A grenade being carried by a member of a four-man pro-Treaty patrol accidently explodes killing two (Lieutenant Timothy McMahon and Sergeant Michael Roche both from Co.
-Clare) and injuring the other two.
+Doyle says that they were killed when a grenade being carried by a member of a four-man pro-Treaty patrol accidently explodes killing McMahon and Roche and injuring the two others.

-Doyle (2008), pg 155
+McMahon (2008), pg 87

 Anti-Treaty forces led by Frank Carty ambush 45 pro-Treaty troops outside Tubercurry, Co.
-Sligo one pro-Treaty soldier is killed.
+Sligo – one pro-Treaty soldier is killed.
 Carty’s volunteers capture 30 to 40 rifles and one Lewis machine gun.

 Hopkinson (1988), pg 215; Farry (2012), pg 101

-Two young members of the anti-Treaty Fianna scouts, Sen Cole (19) and Alf Colley (21) are picked up on Newcomen Bridge in Dublin’s north inner city.
+Two young members of the anti-Treaty Fianna scouts, Seán Cole (19) and Alf Colley (21) are picked up on Newcomen Bridge in Dublin’s north inner city.
 They are taken to Yellow Lane in Whitehall where both are killed.
-On same day, an anti-Treaty volunteer, Bernard Daly, is taken from his workplace on Suffolk Street.
-His body is found in Malahide – he had been shot five times.
-(Dorney says Sen Cole and Alf Colley.
+(Dorney gives their names as Seán Cole and Alf Colley.
 Dolan and Murphy say Alfred Cole and Sean Colley.)

 Dorney (2017), pg 177; Dolan and Murphy (2018), pg 279